Kinesio Taping is a hot topic among physical and massage therapists, but how good is the evidence behind its claims?

 A popular notion of how Kinesio Tape works is that it lifts the skin to alleviate pressure to reduce pain and swelling from an injury.
 This may sound reasonable, but it doesn’t follow on current physiology and physics.
-Dr. John Brewer, Director of Sport at the University of Bedfordshire in the U.K., explained why in an online news interview:
+Dr. John Brewer, Director of Sport at the University of Bedfordshire in the U.K., explained why in an online news interview in 2014:

 “[Kinesio Tape] rests on the surface of the skin.
 As an exercise physiologist, I find it hard to understand how [Kinesio Tape] can have an effect on muscle fibres that lie beneath the fascia of the muscle.
 The forces involved in physical activity are significant, and the likelihood of tape on the surface of the muscle having any genuine impact on the stability of the muscles is, therefore, limited.
 Research evidence on the claims is less than conclusive with no evidence to support the claimed increase in blood flow or lymphatic system.
 Some claims suggest that [Kinesio Tape] ‘lifts’ the surface of the skin; this cannot be possible unless there is a force in the opposite direction, such as pushing down on the skin, so this is highly unlikely.”
 (8)